 Early detection can help prevent the spread of cancer.

-If there is a history of male breast cancer in the family, a person should regularly check for changes and see a doctor, as soon as possible, if these occur.
-The individual may also consider asking their doctor about genetic testing.
+If there is a history of male breast cancer in the family, a person should regularly check for changes in the breast and contact a doctor as soon as possible if these occur.
+The person may also wish to consider asking the doctor about genetic testing.

-Leading a healthy lifestyle — for example, by exercising, maintaining a healthy weight, and limiting alcohol consumption — may help prevent male breast cancer.
+Leading a healthy lifestyle that involves exercising, maintaining a moderate weight, and limiting alcohol consumption may help prevent male breast cancer.

-If a man receives a diagnosis of breast cancer in the early stages, there is a good chance of effective treatment.
+If a male receives a diagnosis of breast cancer in the early stages, there is a good chance of effective treatment.

-Being aware of the signs and symptoms of male breast cancer increases the chances of getting early treatment.
+Being aware of the signs and symptoms of male breast cancer increases the chance of getting early treatment.